-Here are three measurements you can use to compare purchase prices for rooftop solar systems prices in Las Vegas.
+Below, we’ll walk you through how to compare purchase prices for rooftop solar systems prices in Las Vegas.
 With this handy chart and the ranges listed for Las Vegas, you’ll quickly be able to nail down where the value for the money is.

-First, determine if you are comparing apples to apples or apples to oranges.
+Are you comparing apples-to-apples or apples-to-oranges?
 Are the companies using monocrystalline or polycrystalline panels?
 What type of inverters are they using?
 How many watts are in the panels?
-Mono panels paired with long lasting, trouble-free mirco inverters will deliver more power over the life of your system than any other configuration.
+Mono panels paired with long lasting, trouble-free mircoinverters will deliver more power over the life of your system than any other configuration.

 COST PER WATT:

 Solar prices are quoted as an “all in” price.
 It includes the panels, inverters, racking, labor, permits, engineering, HOA, clips, rails, clamps, warranty costs, overhead, insurance and everything else that goes into installing your system.
 Cost per watt is the unit price – like the price for a gallon of gas.
 You’re going to buy the whole tank, but you decide which station to stop at based on who has the lowest price per gallon.

 Cost of system/how many watts are in the system = Cost Per Watt

 Here’s an example: $35,989/ 12.21 kw or 12,210 watts = $2.94 per watt